 American and British signal intelligence were listening to the russian radio call at the Teufelsberg which is actually located very close to the Stößensee.

 The British immediately sent BRIXMIX personell to the crash site in order to prevent the russians from entering it.
-The crash site was sealed off.

 A soviet bus carrying the replacement guards for the russian memorial appeared on the site which created tensions between them and the British guarding the site.